frodenas/docker-redis/README.md

 ### Deploy the image with BOSH

-If you have BOSH, with cloud config, you can deploy the image:
+If you have BOSH, with cloud config, you can deploy the image backed by a persistent disk volume managed by BOSH:

 ```
 bosh2 deploy bosh-redis.yml --vars-store creds.yml